Nixtla/statsforecast/experiments/arima_prophet_adapter/README.md

-# For most cases AutoArima is more accurate and faster than Prophet.
+# AutoArima is faster and more accurate than FB-Prophet in most cases.

-We tested on more than 100k benchmark series and proved that you can get at 31x time reduction with improvemnts of 17% in MAPE and 15% in SMAPE.
+We benchmarked AutoARIMA on more than 100K series and show that you can improve MAPE and sMAPE forecast accuracy of 17% and 15% with 31x times less computation than FB-Prophet.

-Just change this two lines and see for yourself.
+Just try this two lines and verify it for yourself.

 ```python
 from prophet import Prophet